 Don’t sugarcoat any failing.
-Every single problem that you identify is an opportunity to improve your business and brand in a meaningful way.
+Every problem you identify is an opportunity to improve your business and brand in a meaningful way.

 This is especially true for new businesses.
-In our guide on how to start a business, we emphasize that a strong brand is more important than ever.
+Our guide on how to start a business emphasizes that a strong brand is more important than ever.

 As Mainwaring puts it: